-Families are required to report a change to the Lead Agency at any time during the 12-month eligibility period if the family's income exceeds 85 percent of the state median income, taking into account irregular fluctuations in income (98.21(e)(1)).
-If the Lead Agency chooses the option to terminate assistance, as described in section 3.3.2 of the plan, they may require families to report a non-temporary change (as described in section 3.3.3 of the plan) in work, training or educational activities (otherwise known as a parent's eligible activity).

-a) Does the Lead Agency require families to report a non-temporary change in a parent's eligible activity?

-b) Any additional reporting requirements during the 12-month eligibility period must be limited to items that impact a family's eligibility (e.g., income changes over 85 percent of SMI or that impact the Lead Agency's ability to contact the family or pay the child care providers (e.g., a family's change of address, a change in the parent's choice of child care provider).

-Check and describe any additional reporting requirements required by the Lead Agency during the 12-month eligibility period.
-Check all that apply.

-Additional changes that may impact a family's eligibility during the 12-month period.

-Parents are required to report a change in household composition.

-Changes that impact the Lead Agency's ability to contact the family.

-Parents are required to report a change in mailing address and phone number and a change in residency outside of Maryland.

-Changes that impact the Lead Agency's ability to pay child care providers.
+Families are required to report a change to the Lead Agency at any time during the 12-month eligibility period if the family's income exceeds 85 percent of the state median income, taking option to te families to r rminate assistance, as described in section 3.3.2 of the plan, they may require report a non-temporary change (as described in section 3.3.3 of the plan) in work, educational activities (otherwise known as a parent's eligible activity). eligik pes the Lead Agency require families to report a non-temporary change in a parent's ple activity? ₽ Yes limite SMI provi by additional reporting requirements during the 12-month eligibility period must be ded to items that impact a family's eligibility (e.g., income changes over 85 percent of or that impact the Lead Agency's ability to contact the family or pay the child care iders (e.g., a family's change of address, a change in the parent's choice of child provider). ck and describe any additional reporting requirements required by the Lead Agency ag the 12-month eligibility period.
+Check all that apply. [· Additional changes that may impact a family's eligibility during the 12-month period.
+Describe: Parents are required to report a change in household composition.
+L· Changes that impact the Lead Agency's ability to contact the family.
+Describe: Parents are required to report a change in mailing address and phone number and a change in residency outside of Maryland.
+F Changes that impact the Lead Agency's ability to pay child care providers.
+Describe:

+Page 94 of 299 Maryland

-MSDE notifies parents and child care providers if there is a reduction in Child Care Subsidy services and if there is an extended problem that affects payment processing.
+MSDE notifies parents and child care providers if there is a reduction in Child Care

+Subsidy services and if there is an extended problem that affects payment processing.